jazzc001/CV/README.md

 Having recently completed the intensive 12 weeks of [Makers Academy](https://github.com/makersacademy), I have grown from an interested amateur coder into a competent and confident junior developer.

-I am currently looking to take on a career in the tech scene of London or Brighton, where I can further expand my knowledge in Full-Stack and Front-End development and design.
+I am currently looking to take on a career in the tech scene of London, where I can further expand my knowledge in Full-Stack and Back End development and Architecture design.
 ***

+### <a name="tech-skills"> Tech Skills</a>

+- Ruby, Rspec, Sinatra, Capybara
+- JavaScript, Jest, Node.js, Express, React
+- HTML, CSS, Handlebars
+- SQL, Postgres, TablePlus, MongoDB, MongoDB Compass, Mongoose
+- Command Line, Git, GitHub
+- Travis CI

-### <a name="skills">Skills</a>
+### <a name="soft-skills"> Soft Skills</a>

 - **Quick Study** -
 - **Adaptable** -